jjj-abdulaziz/Advanced-Penetration-Testing-Framework/README.md

 **You must obtain explicit written permission before testing any target.**

-Users assume all legal responsibility for the use of this tool.
+Users assume all legal responsibility for the usage of this tool.

 ---